lavishabhambri/Coding-Ninjas/README.md

-# Coding-Ninjas C++ Foundation with Data Structures Combo
+# Coding-Ninjas C++ Foundation
-This will have solutions to all the problems that are included in C++ Foundation with Data Structures Combo Coding Ninja's Course.
+This will have solutions to all the problems that are included in C++ Foundation Coding Ninja's Course.
 Star the repo if you like it.

 ## General Information
 The repository contains solutions to various problems on Coding Ninjas Course.
 The codes are written by me.